Economy of the Ming dynasty: Government spending

-Economic cycles, finance, and state policy
+Economic cycles, finance and government policy

-Recovery and development during the Hongwu era
+Recovery and development during the Hongwu era (1368–1398)

-In the eyes of the founder of the Ming dynasty, the Hongwu Emperor, political stability was the ultimate goal of government.
+In the eyes of the Hongwu Emperor, political stability was the ultimate goal of government.
 All policies and institutions, including social and economic structures, were subordinated to this goal.
 The promotion of Confucianism led to the predominance of moral considerations in politics over economic ones.
 Under the Confucian motto of "humanity", the Hongwu Emperor's government brought about profound changes in society.
 His radical reforms, particularly the redistribution of land, resulted in the elimination of large landowners.
 A social system was also established by law, in which the authorities were responsible for the care of widows, orphans, childless elderly, the sick, and the poor who were unable to support themselves.
 The administration was kept minimal, with only 8,000 officials governing the country.
 Land taxes were low, typically only 3% of the harvest, and were paid in kind.
 Labor duties were also kept moderate.

 Data on the area of cultivated land in Ming China vary greatly among different historians.
 According to commonly referenced (Note: Official Ming data is adopted by, for example, Sergey Nefedov in Факторный анализ исторического процесса. История Востока [Factor analysis of historical process.
 The History of the East].
 He writes that the area of cultivated land was 3.6 million qing in 1381, rising dramatically to 8.5 million qing a decade later (around 1391).
 The figures then show significant fluctuation, reporting 6.2 or 4.2 million qing during the Hongzhi era (1488–1506) and 4.7 million qing during the Jiajing era (1522–1567), before settling at 7 million qing in the 1570s (late 16th century).
 Similarly, Li Kangying in The Ming Maritime Policy in Transition, 1367 to 1568 writes about a decrease from 8.8 million qing under the Hongwu Emperor (1368–1398) to 4.3 million qing in 1502.)
 Ming statistics, specifically data from the 1578 Da Ming Huidian, the area of agricultural land was 8.51 million qing in 1393, 6.23 million in 1502, and 7.01 million in 1578.
 Other Ming data suggests that there were only 4.2 million qing of arable land in 1502 and 4.7 million qing in the Jiajing era (1522–1566).

 Ray Huang, in his book Taxation and governmental finance in sixteenth-century Ming China, disputes these numbers and instead cites Japanese historians.
 He argues that the 8.5 million qing figure includes fallow land and that other Da Ming Huidian data are the result of incorrect adjustments made by Ming editors.
 He proposes a gradual increase in the cultivated area and considers the following estimates to be more accurate: